autorope/donkeydocs/docs/parts/oled.md

 pip install Adafruit_SSD1306
 ```
 ## Known Issues
-- The `Adafruit_SSD1306` library is incompatible with Differential Drive motor configurations when the Duty Cycle/PWM is supplied directly from GPIO header.
+- The `Adafruit_SSD1306` library is incompatible with steering/motor configurations when the Duty Cycle/PWM is supplied directly from GPIO header using the `RPI_GPIO` pin provider.
 This is because internally the Adafruit library sets a GPIO pin mode that is incompatible with our GPIO library.
-In this case you should use a PCA9685 to generate the necessary duty cycle/PWM.
+In this case you have a couple of options:
+  - Use a PCA9685 to generate the necessary duty cycle/PWM for throttle and steering.
+  - Use the `PIGPIO` pin provider to generate the necessary duty cycle/PWM for throttle and steering from the GPIO.
+See [PIGPIO](pins.md#PIGPIO) for how to set up the pigpio library.